Skip to main content

 The vaccine for influenza is tailored each year to match the predicted dominant strain of influenza.
 Suppose that of 500 unvaccinated persons, 45 contracted the flu in a certain time period.
 Of 300 vaccinated persons, 20 contracted the flu in the same time period.
 Construct the two-sided 99% confidence interval for \( p_1 - p_2 \), where \( p_1 \) is the incidence of flu in the unvaccinated population and \( p_2 \) the incidence of flu in the vaccinated population.

-This page titled 8.3: Estimation in the Bernoulli Model is shared under a CC BY 2.0 license and was authored, remixed, and/or curated by Kyle Siegrist (Random Services) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 8.3: Estimation in the Bernoulli Model is shared under a CC BY 2.0 license and was authored, remixed, and/or curated by Kyle Siegrist (Random Services) via source content that was edited to the style and standards of the LibreTexts platform.